How to Apply

 Area of Benefit

 Our area of benefit for grants is North Southwark and Bermondsey.
 We operate two grants programmes (1) a Community Investment Large Grants Programme for applications of between £5,001 and £100,000; and (2) a Community Engagement Small Grants Programme for applications of below £5,000.
-Details of both programmes are below and we welcome initial discussions about your proposals.
+Details of both programmes are below.
+Please read these carefully and ensure that you apply to the correct Programme.
+We welcome initial discussions about your proposals.

 Our Community Investment Programme of Large Grants for 2017/18 is now open.
 Organisations can apply for between £5,001 and £100,000; the total to be awarded within the year is in the region of £525,000 (divided between investment rounds).
 We are normally heavily oversubscribed.
 Over the last two years the average grant size has been £43,574.

 Through our Community Investment Programme we prefer to fund creative, exciting activities and projects which are driven by: